-Find all the 20 effects of mobile phones on students in this article.
+In this post, we cover over 20 effects of mobile phones on students.
 A mobile phone is a portable device which you can use for two-way communications; receiving and sending texts and many other applications without the use of cables.

 The mobile phone was first introduced by Motorola in 1973.
 This phone weighed 1.1kg and very bulky.